 and outward- as a language to bridge social gaps.

 a reflection of what is within and what is without

 a mapping of pathways through the creation, repetition and destruction of patterns

 an expression of radical inclusion with one's self, communities and environment

 where do we want to go?

 Our instrument is an extension of our voice:

 what do we want to say?

 obsess over the perception of time

-find comfort in the extremes
+find comfort and strength in the practice of dissonant extremes